sirajc/angularjs_gulp_coffee_phonecat/README.md

 ## Gulp AngularJS CoffeeScript and ngClassify

 AngularJS tutorials provide a good phonecat application to learn AngularJS.
-We have re-written it in cool `CoffeeScript` with `ng-classify`, `SASS` and awesome `gulp` to build, pre-process, watch and everything
+We have re-written it in cool `CoffeeScript`, `SASS` and awesome `gulp` to build, pre-process, watch and everything

+Run tests using gulp-karma and gulp-protractor

 ## Copyright and license